 Bronchitis and asthma are two inflammatory airway conditions.
-Bronchitis is inflammation of the airways that is usually caused by viral or bacterial infections.
-Chronic bronchitis can be triggered by long-term exposure to environmental irritants such as tobacco smoke, dust, or chemicals.
+Acute bronchitis is an inflammation of the lining of the airways that usually resolves itself after running it's course.
+It's caused by viral or bacterial infections.
+Chronic bronchitis, which is longer lasting, can be triggered by long-term exposure to environmental irritants such as tobacco smoke, dust, or chemicals.

-Asthma is an inflammatory condition that leads to tightening of the muscles around the airways and swelling, which cause airways to narrow.
+Asthma is an inflammatory condition that leads to tightening of the muscles around the airways and swelling that cause airways to narrow.

-When the two conditions coexist, it is called asthmatic bronchitis.
+When asthma and acute bronchitis occur together, the condition is called asthmatic bronchitis.

 What Causes Asthmatic Bronchitis?

 There are many triggers that may initiate the release of inflammatory substances.
 Common asthmatic bronchitis triggers include:

 Allergens such as pollen, mold, dust, pet dander, or food (and food additives like MSG)

 The symptoms of asthmatic bronchitis are a combination of the symptoms of bronchitis and asthma.

 You may experience some or all of the following symptoms:

 You might wonder, is asthmatic bronchitis contagious?
 Bronchitis itself can be caused by a virus or bacteria, which are contagious.
 However, chronic asthmatic bronchitis typically is not contagious.